Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator

 Since the systems arising in lattice QCD calculations tend to have hundreds of millions of unknowns they require the use of parallel computers.
 For this reason and due to the fact that, as a rule, naive domain decomposition is already used to parallelize the matrix vector product $Dz$ which is needed for Krylov subspace methods, it is natural to also use a domain decomposition approach as a preconditioner.

 The method of choice here is a colored version of the multiplicative Schwarz method \cite{Schwarz1870, BFSmith_PEBjorstad_WDGropp_1996a}.
 Since the discretized Dirac operator has only nearest-neighbor couplings, only two colors are needed.
-This red-black Schwarz method for the solution of $Dz=b$ is given in Algorithm~\ref{rbsap} for a block decomposition of the lattice and variable blocks $\mathcal{V}_i$ according to \eqref{eq:variable_blocks}.
-Figure \ref{redblack_small} illustrates a $2$D example.
-The corresponding trivial embeddings and block solvers are denoted by
+For a block decomposition of the lattice and variable blocks $\mathcal{V}_i$ according to \eqref{eq:variable_blocks}, let the corresponding trivial embeddings, block systems and block solvers be denoted by